Marit Bratberg Lund

-Marit Bratberg Lund (born 7 November 1997) is a Norwegian footballer who plays for Toppserien club Brann.
+Marit Bratberg Lund (born 7 November 1997) is a Norwegian footballer who plays for Campeonato Nacional Feminino club Benfica.

+Career

-She hails from Ilseng and started her senior career in FL Fart.
-In mid-2014 she moved on to Kolbotn IL, and ahead of the 2021 season to IL Sandviken.
+She hails from Ilseng and started her youth career in Ilseng IL.
+She started her senior career in FL Fart.
+In mid-2014 she moved on to Kolbotn IL in the first division, and ahead of the 2021 season to IL Sandviken.
 She was also a prolific Norway youth international.

-Sandviken whom she joined in 2021, led the league and eventually became league champions.
+Sandviken, whom she joined in 2021, led the league and eventually became league champions.
+With 14 assists and 7 goals from her left wing-back position, she was an important contributor to the gold team.
+She was named player of the year in the 2021 Toppserien both in the official selection, by Norwegian News Agency, and during the NISO Awards.
 Several football experts and pundits suggested that she be called up to the full national team, and expressed a failure to understand why no call-up came in 2021.
 Lund was called the best left-footed footballer in Norway.
-She was however named as Player of the Year in 2021 Toppserien, ranking highest on the score table of the Norwegian News Agency, praising her attacking capabilities with 7 league goals and 14 assists.
+She ranked highest on the score table of the Norwegian News Agency, praising her attacking capabilities.

+International career

+On 19 June 2023, she was included in the 23-player Norwegian squad for the FIFA Women's World Cup 2023.

+On 16 June 2025, Lund was called up to the Norway squad for the UEFA Women's Euro 2025.